Array§

 prependElement<I extends any[]>(data: I, value: ElementType<I>): I

-Prepends the element to the end of the data
+Prepends the element to the end of the data array and returns a copy.

 For strings, or to prepend an array to another array, use prepend.